All Episodes

 So let me ask you what you think happens here.

-Now I'm I I'll go back a little bit because Bill Barr, I I think this interview that he did with both well, Pete Sa Pete uh Williams at A NBC, and then later with the Wall Street Journal and the claims of collusion against Trump were baseless, and it's inexplicable that Obama and Brennan talked to the Russians, but they wouldn't talk to Trump.
+Now, I'll go back a little bit because Bill Barr, I think this interview that he did with both, well, Pete Williams at NBC and then later with the Wall Street Journal and the claims of collusion against Trump were baseless.

 They relied on the bought and paid for sham dossier that was unverifiable.